Skip to content

 Specifying Time Range

-DQL supports directly specifying the time range in the statement, which takes precedence over the dashboard time widget:
+DQL supports directly specifying the time range within the statement, which takes precedence over the dashboard time widget:

 Syntax Meaning